enarciso/MMM-ImmichTileSlideShow/README.md

 A tile-based slideshow for MagicMirror² that displays a configurable grid of images.
 It is designed to fetch photos and (optionally) videos from [Immich (self-hosted photo app)](http://immch.app/) via the module's `node_helper` and internal proxies, but it also ships with placeholder tiles so it renders out-of-the-box with zero configuration.

-- Grid layout (rows/columns, gap, fit: cover/contain)
+- Auto grid layout (auto tile count/gap, fit: cover/contain)
 - Rotates a random tile at a fixed interval with configurable transitions (fade/slide)
 - Optional captions
 - Optional video tiles (experimental): muted, autoplay, loop with a concurrency cap